 A “unique identifier” which has been assigned by another agency will not be used.*

-*Note that unique identifiers such as student ID numbers and NSIs may be used for specific purposes around delivering educational offerings and services to registered students.
+*Note that unique identifiers such as student ID numbers and NSIs may be used for specific purposes around delivering educational offerings and services to registered learners.

-The fact that a named individual is registered as a student (or not or no longer registered) or employed as a staff member (or not employed or no longer employed) at TANZ eCampus can be disclosed to third parties.
+The fact that a named individual is employed as a staff member (or not employed or no longer employed) at TANZ eCampus can be disclosed to third parties.
 No other personal information can be disclosed except as allowed by the IPPs.

-Any person may make an oral or written complaint to the TANZ eCampus Privacy Officer or their or employing ITP.
+Any person may make an oral or written complaint to the TANZ eCampus Privacy Officer or their employing ITP.
 Any person may also make a complaint to the Privacy Commissioner or an Ombudsman if she/he believes there has been a breach (“an interference”) of any of the IPPs.
+The contact details for the Privacy Commissioner are:

 Know and comply with the particular requirements of your position/function.